emarinier/python-workshop/questions/1/README.md

 ## Remarks on the Data

 - "Non-resident visitors entering Canada" is the row of interest.
-- There are many NA values in the data.
+- There are many missing values in the data.